WeilabMSU/PMH_Bio/README.md

 - Note, twenty gradient boosting regressor tree (GBRT) models were built for each dataset with distinct random seeds such that initialization-related errors can be addressed.
 The PMH-based features and transformer-based features were paired with GBRT, respectively.
 The consensus predictions were obtained using predictions from the two types of models.
 The predictions can be found in the [results](./Results) folder.
 ---

-## Generation of mGLI-based features for protein-ligand complex
+## Generation of PMH-based features for protein-ligand complex

 ```shell
 # example: generating the PMH features for PDB 2p7z.
 The PDB file is located in PDB/2p7z folder and the generated features are save in features/2p7z